todogroup/ospology/ospo-book/content/en/03-chapter.md

 ![ospoflower](https://github.com/todogroup/ospology/assets/43671777/d13afdf1-e385-42e4-b172-b53fdd136719)
 [ospoflower.pdf](https://github.com/todogroup/ospology/files/12078034/ospoflower-seconddraft-1.pdf)

-* **Individual Contributors:** This petal represents the people who the OSPO will work with within the organization, focusing on the intrinsic and extrinsic motivators of contributing to open source from an individual point of view.
+* **Individual Contributors:** This petal represents the people who the OSPO will work within the organization, focusing on the intrinsic and extrinsic motivators of contributing to open source from an individual point of view.
 It requires a cultural change effort and may involve activities such as establishing mentoring programs.

 * **Management:** In this petal, the OSPO focuses on strategy and finding alignment between open source and the overall business/organization strategy.
 Managers face unique challenges, and using the strengths of open source helps them overcome these challenges effectively.